GamrCorps/KTANE-Tutorials/ktane_git_setup/ktane_git_setup.md

 ![Push](https://github.com/GamrCorps/KTANE-Tutorials/raw/master/ktane_git_setup/images/4-push.png)

 _This may prompt you for your GitHub username and password.
-Enter them when prompted_
+Enter them when prompted._

 You can then close the window.